-Every year millions of tourists make their way to the Château de Versailles and awe at its splendor.
-But did you know that thousands of workers died to build that palace (link in French)?
+Every year millions of tourists make their way to the Château de Versailles and awe at its splendour.
+But did you know that thousands of workers died to build that palace?

 When one mother asked for the body of her worker son to be returned to her, Louis XIV promptly put her in jail for having the temerity to approach him.
 Louis XIV had an iron grip on his peasants, but his successors could not continue to be so cavalier.